genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

   }
 ```

-Now you should run **assemble** and **deploy-genesisproduct-alpha** tasks again to prepare the database for permission and deploy the new version.
+After the configurations, you should execute the genesis setup tasks **setupEnvironment** and **install-alpha-site-specific-1.0.0-SNAPSHOT-bin.zip-distribution.zip** to  prepare the database for permission.
+Then run **assemble** and **deploy-genesisproduct-alpha** tasks again to deploy the new version.

 Using the command [`SendIt`](/managing-applications/operate/on-the-host/helpful-commands/#sendit-script) do the following three configurations below.